swiftlang/swift-corelibs-xctest/README.md

 ## Working on XCTest

+### On Linux

 XCTest can be built as part of the overall Swift package.
 When following [the instructions for building Swift](http://www.github.com/apple/swift), pass the `--xctest` option to the build script:

 ```sh
 swift/utils/build-script --xctest
 ```

 If you want to build just XCTest, use the `build_script.py` script at the root of the project.
 The `master` version of XCTest must be built with the `master` version of Swift.
+XCTest has a dependency upon Foundation, so you must have built the `master` version of that as well.

 If your install of Swift is located at `/swift` and you wish to install XCTest into that same location, here is a sample invocation of the build script: